furzepig/brachistochrone/_posts/writing/2018-05-27-the_meter_man.md

   He goes to the computer and begins to type.
 She feels her heart pounding in her ears.
 What is he doing now?
-She imagines that somehow she is being broadcast onto the Internet, like she has seen on ‘Lunchtime Today with Rick and Sue’.
+She imagines that somehow she is being broadcast onto the Internet, like she has seen on _Lunchtime Today with Rick and Sue_.
 Rick and Sue tell her that it is a sick world and that people will pay to see anything.
 She knows that somewhere on the other side of the world a South Korean businessman in a seedy hotel is even now